Nibezak/payflow-package/docs/core/upgrading.md

 #### Publishing changes

-All publishing commands for Lunar now use `.` as a separator.
+All publishing commands for Payflow now use `.` as a separator.

-- Rename `lunar-hub-translations` to `lunar.hub.translations`
+- Rename `payflow-hub-translations` to `payflow.hub.translations`
-- Rename `lunar-hub-views` to `lunar.hub.views`
+- Rename `payflow-hub-views` to `payflow.hub.views`
-- Rename `lunar:hub:public` to `lunar.hub.public`
+- Rename `payflow:hub:public` to `payflow.hub.public`
-- Rename `lunar-migrations` to `lunar.migrations`
+- Rename `payflow-migrations` to `payflow.migrations`

 #### Brand requirement is now configurable.

 Whether the product brand is required on your store is now configurable, the default behaviour is set to `true`.
-If you wish to change this, simply update `config/lunar-hub/products.php`.
+If you wish to change this, simply update `config/payflow-hub/products.php`.

 ```php
 'require_brand' => false,